Skip to main content

 # Get them back

-git stash apply # Keep in stash list
+git stash apply # Bring back changes, keep the stash entry

-git stash pop # Remove from stash list
+git stash pop # Bring back changes, delete the stash entry

 # For a specific stash: git stash pop stash@[N]